snowplow/snowplowanalytics.com/_posts/2020-04-17-snowplow-amp-tracker-1-0-1-released/index.md

 > Provides a string that is intended to be random with a high entropy and likely to be unique per URL, user and day.

-Therefore, aggregating on this value alone will not produce the same results as the javascript tracker page view id.
+Since the javascript tracker's page view id is globally unique, aggregating on this value alone will not produce the same results - it must be combined with url, amp client id, and date for aggregation.

 <h3 id="modeling-pvs"> 1.3 Modeling Considerations</h3>